Albert Bregman: Auditory scene analysis

-Bregman's first research at McGill was a continuation of his earlier research on memory.
-However, in 1969, while preparing a recording of a rapid succession of sounds for an experiment on learning, he made a fortuitous discovery.
+Bregman's initial research at McGill was a continuation of his earlier research on memory.
+In 1969, while recording a rapid succession of sounds for a learning experiment, he made a significant discovery that prompted his interest in the field of auditory perception research:

-I was preparing an experiment on learning, involving a rapid sequence of unrelated sounds, each about the length of a speech phoneme.
+"I was preparing an experiment on learning, involving a rapid sequence of unrelated sounds, each about the length of a speech phoneme.
 I spliced together one-tenth-second segments of many different sounds – water splashing in a sink, a dentist's drill, a tone, a vowel, etc. When I played the tape back to myself, though, I did not experience the sequences in the order that they were recorded on the tape.
-It appeared that non-adjacent sounds were grouping together and appeared to be adjacent.
+It appeared that non-adjacent sounds were grouping and appeared to be adjacent.
 It was the similar sounds that seemed to be forming integrated perceptual sequences.
 This reminded me of an essay I had written at the University of Toronto on the topic of Gestalt Psychology.
-Some of the Gestaltist's examples showed that similar visual forms would group together and segregate from dissimilar ones.
+Some of the Gestaltists' examples showed that similar visual forms would group and segregate from dissimilar ones.
 Perhaps an analogous sort of grouping might be happening in my auditory sequence.
-Although I had never been trained in auditory perception research, this one subjective experience set me off on a 36-year period of study."
+Although I had never been trained in auditory perception research, this one subjective experience set me off on 36 years of study."

-To support this research, he developed a computer-based laboratory based on a PDP-11 computer for working with auditory and visual signals and testing human subjects.
-Laboratory supervisors included Gary Bernstein, Gary Dannenbring, Philippe Grall, Sharif Qureshi, and Pierre Abdel Ahad.
+To support this research, Bregman used a PDP-11 computer to develop a laboratory for working with auditory and visual signals and testing human subjects.